The Easiest Way to Clean Out a Pumpkin

 When you've removed the bottom portion of the pumpkin's rind, it's time for the fun part—removing the pumpkin guts.
 While reaching in with your bare hands would certainly get the job done, we have a few tips for anyone who doesn't like the feel of squishing pumpkin guts between their fingers.

 - Use a large scoop.
 You can find ones with serrated edges in some pumpkin carving kits, or look for a large, semi-curved utensil—like an ice cream scoop—from the kitchen.
 We used this Metal Ice Scoop, $5, Hobby Lobby.

 - Use a scoop made of metal.
 Plastic spoons or scoops may snap if used too forcefully.

-- Use a small knife to scrape the sides of the pumpkin, separating the rest of the guts from the inner rind—this will make the rest of the removal process quick and painless.
+- Use a small knife (such as this Paring Knife, $6, Bed Bath & Beyond) to scrape the sides of the pumpkin, separating the rest of the guts from the inner rind—this will make the rest of the removal process quick and painless.